 The following is a basic description of the G20 and a definition for Bank Bailins.

 G20 - (n) the world’s largest 19 national economies, including the USA, and the European Union together, a group of 20.
-Additionally there are representatives of the International Monetary Fund (IMF) and the World Bank.
-The G20 finance ministers and central bank governors began meeting in 1999, at the suggestion of the G7 finance ministers in response to various financial crisis in the 1990s.
+Additionally, there are representatives of the International Monetary Fund (IMF) and the World Bank.
+The G20 finance ministers and central bank governors began meeting in 1999, at the suggestion of the G7 finance ministers in response to the various financial crisis in the 1990s.

 Bail-In - (n) to restructure a financial institution that is on the brink of failure by forcing its creditors and depositors to take a loss on their holdings.
 Regarded as a rescue of last resort to help a troubled financial institution's ability to attract future business.
 A bail-in is different from a bail-out, which involves the rescue of a financial institution typically by government credit extensions into the failing private sector.

 Bailout vs. Bail-in?

 In case of potential future bank solvency failures, the G20 bank bail-in solution got signed into supranational law late 2014.
 It is still a law in as of writing this in late 2019 here in the USA.

 While bank bail-ins are relatively newly signed supranational laws.
 They are purportedly the brainchild of the IMF’s former managing director, and likely soon to be European Central Bank head, Christine LaGarde.

 2012 IMF Notes before 2014 G20 Bank Bail-In Laws signed by USA & G20 Nations

 In the United States, the Federal Deposit Insurance Corporation ( FDIC ) currently offers a $250,000 USD limit in the USA per depositor, per FDIC-insured bank, per ownership category.